 About this Blog: Traveling to Goa during monsoon?
-Traveling with family or kids?
+Or planning for a year end vacation in Goa?
+Wish to take along your family and the kids? or is it a College friends’ backpacking trip to Goa?
 Is it your first solo trip to Goa?
-Wondering where to lounge except for the beaches?
-Here is your comprehensive guide!
+Wondering where to stay and things to do in Goa except for the beaches?
+Here is your comprehensive guide on offbeat & fun things in Goa with cultural & responsible experiences.

 Read all my posts on things to do in Goa!

-Don’t worry..
-I will also tell you about the secret beaches I have discovered in Goa!
+Don’t worry… I will also tell you about the secret beaches I have discovered in Goa!
+A visit to Goa is incomplete without visiting her ethereal coastline.
+However, Goa easily scores high with a handful of interesting things to do!

 In pictures: Cyclone Kyarr and its aftermath!